algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/apps.md

 # Declarations

 All smart contracts are comprised of state storage, an approval program and a clear program.
-Details of each are found within the [stateful smart contract guide](../apps/index.md).
+Details of each are found within the [smart contract guide](../apps/index.md).

 ## State storage
 Begin by defining the application's _global_schema_ and _local_schema_ storage requirements.
 These values are immutable once the application is created, so they must specify the maximum number required by the initial application and any future updates.